cschuyle/cschuyle/README.md

 I'm a systems-level person, meaning I use the command line, do a lot of automation using bash and python, and am adept at all things Cloud, Automation, Infrastructure as Code.

 **I'm an API and Data Jockey**.
-I used to teach a course on REST APIs in Springboot.
-I'm adept at various dialects of SQL, as well as noSQL dDBs like Dynamo and Redis.
-I'm also a streaming data guru (Kafka).
-I also have a DDD-inspired outlook on how to look at data models in terms of design and implementation.
+I've authed and taught a course on [REST APIs in Springboot](https://spring.academy/courses/building-a-rest-api-with-spring-boot).
+I'm adept at various dialects of SQL, as well as noSQL DBs like Dynamo and Redis.
+I work with streaming data, like Kafka, but also as an architectural principle.
+I love Rich Hickey's quote: If you aren't using queues, use them.
+And if you are, use them more!
+He's referring not only to external queue products liek Rabbit or Kafka, but also Clojure's built-in queue mechanism.
+And, I could moention Go's channels in the same breath.
+Anyhow!
+Finally, I have a DDD-inspired outlook on how to look at data models in terms of design and implementation.

 **I'm fascinated by all things Data**.
 I'm particularly fascinated by Modern Search, NLP, ML (the classic algortihms), and AI (particularly as it relates to Actual Understanding, as opposed to slapping some vaocab into an LLM).